stackql/stackql-registry-docs/docs/google-docs/providers/google/connectors/index.md

 image: /img/providers/google/stackql-google-provider-featured-image.png
 ---

-Enables Users To Create And Manage Connections To Google Cloud Services And Third-Party Business Applications Using The Connectors Interface.
+Enables users to create and manage connections to Google Cloud services and third-party business applications using the Connectors interface.

 :::info Service Summary